Project area: Hyderabad, Telangana state, South India

 - As a result of a 2018 survey, the Thomson Reuter Foundation identified India as the most dangerous country for women in the world.
 Shockingly, India even outran Afghanistan and Syria who occupy rank 2 and 3.

-- Our partner organization BHUMIKA Women’s Collective works in Hyderabad which is the second most dangerous city in India according to data provided by the National Crime Records Bureau in 2016.
+- TDF’s partner organization BHUMIKA Women’s Collective works in Hyderabad which is the second most dangerous city in India for women according to data provided by the National Crime Records Bureau in 2016.

 BHUMIKA Women’s Collective advocates the establishment and improvement of comprehensive psychological and legal support systems for girls and women threatened or affected by violence.
 Other important aspects of their work are prevention of violence and political lobbying.